Reading time: 7 min.

 It’s also a great alternative to a hair transplant for women suffering from female pattern baldness, as Minoxidil doesn’t alter hormones.
 Off-brand versions that aren’t branded as Rogaine® tend to be cheaper, so it’s worth seeking them out if you can.

 Dutasteride is a medication in tablet form, to be taken orally.
-It can blocks the enzyme in your body which converts testosterone into DHT (dihydrotestosterone).
+It can block the enzyme in your body which converts testosterone into DHT (dihydrotestosterone).

 DHT is a male sex hormone that contributes to hair loss.
-If you’re genetically predisposed to baldness, DHT may stop your hair follicles producing new hairs.
-DHT blockers are an effective alternative to a hair transplant for thinning hair, but as they affect hormones, they’re usually only suitable for male patients.
+If you’re genetically predisposed to baldness, DHT may stop your follicles from producing new hairs.
+DHT blockers are an effective alternative to a hair transplant for thinning hair, but as they affect hormones, they’re usually only suitable for male patients suffering from male pattern hair loss.

 Like Dutasteride, Finasteride treats hair loss by decreasing the amount of DHT in your body.
 Finasteride isn’t recommended for use by women, as it can cause complications with birth control and pregnancy.